 Filtration is a method used to separate insoluble substances from liquids or solutions.
 Insoluble substances are those that do not dissolve in a solvent.
 For example, sand is an insoluble substance.

 A common example of filtration in everyday life is when hot water is passed through ground coffee and a filter.
 The liquid that passes through the filter is called the filtrate, while the insoluble parts of the coffee, such as the grounds, are separated and removed.

 To carry out a filtration, you will need:

 As shown in the diagram above, a filter funnel and paper are used.

-1. Pour your mixture into the filter funnel.
+1. Pour the mixture you want to separate into the filter funnel.

-2. The solid particles are too large to pass through the filter paper, so they stay behind.
+2. The solid particles are too large to pass through the filter paper, so they remain behind.

-3. The liquid or solution passes the filter into the conical flask, and it is called the filtrate.
+3. The liquid or solution passes through the filter and collects in the conical flask; this is called the filtrate.